-The name Timbuktu has long been colloquially used in English and other languages to denote the epitome of nowhere.
+The name Timbuktu has long been colloquially used in English and other languages to denote remoteness.
 A trip to Mali today, however, is certainly not a dead end but an intriguing journey of discovery.

 Become our Mali Travel Expert